VR/AR Application and Game Development Services

 Foveated Rendering

-On Meta Quest, Fixed Foveated Rendering (FFR) is available—reduced resolution at the frame's periphery where visual acuity is lower.
+On Meta Quest, Fixed Foveated Rendering (FFR) is available — reducing resolution at the periphery where visual acuity is lower.
 Configured via OVRManager or Meta XR SDK:

 OVRManager.fixedFoveatedRenderingLevel = OVRManager.FixedFoveatedRenderingLevel.High;